hieifyd/portfolio/FinalProject3.md

 During my interview, a couple of interviewees said they were not sure what is the key idea of my presentation.
 So instead of telling my story bit by bit, I decided to include a summary at the beginning to help my audience understand the contents I meant to introduce in my presentation.

-From the feedback from my interviewee and in the class, I have identified some missing contents the target audience care about, such as the comparison of life-time expenses of an electric and that of a traditional vehicle.
+From the feedback from my interviewee and in the class, I have identified some missing contents the target audience cares about, such as the comparison of life-time expenses of an electric and that of a traditional vehicle.
 I looked up more information and added it to my presentation.

 **Data Visualization**